wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ### 3.4 Choose own credential fields for a page

 Sometimes there are other input fields between the username field and the password field.<br />
-In this cases chromeIPass cannot detect the correct combination of username + password fields.
+In this cases KeePassHTTP-Connector cannot detect the correct combination of username + password fields.

 But you can define the combination by yourself for every page.<br />
-Just click on the browser-icon of chromeIPass and press "Choose own credential fields for this page":<br />
+Just click on the browser-icon of KeePassHTTP-Connector and press "Choose own credential fields for this page":<br />
 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-popup-normal.png" alt="popup-normal" width="200px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-popup-normal.png)

 First there are all normal textfields highlighted.
 Click on the field you want to use as username field or skip this step if no username field is required.